zenstackhq/zenstack-docs/docs/the-complete-guide/part2/2-builtin-plugins.md

 ### Core Plugins

 Most of the core functionalities of ZenStack are implemented as or supported by a few core plugins.
-They're vital to the operation of ZenStack and are enabled automatically.
+They're vital to the operation of ZenStack and are enabled automatically as needed.
 Core plugins are implemented inside the `zenstack` npm package and have names starting with `@core/`.

 Here's a quick overview of them: